“Dungeons & Dragons: Battlemarked” VR Game (First Look)

 Final Thoughts

 Combining Dungeons & Dragons with virtual reality seems like a win-win for both longtime TTRPG and video game fans.
 Whether or not Resolution can actually pull it off, however, remains to be seen, but the concept and initial gameplay footage looks promising.
-You can currently wishlist the game on Steam and PlayStation 5, with a VR version available on PlayStation VR2, Steam VR and Meta Quest 3 line of devices with support for Quest 2.
+You can currently wishlist the game on Steam, the PlayStation Store and Meta Quest store.

-We’ll be keeping a close eye on this story on the days ahead and will update this page with more information on Demeo x Dungeon & Dragons: Battlemarked as it’s made available.
-In the meantime, below is the latest trailer showing the game in action.
+We’ll be keeping a close eye on this story on the days ahead and will have a full review closer to the launch date in November.e.
+In the meantime, below is the a new official gameplay trailer.

 More D&D Video Game Coverage